 Anticipate customers’ pain points.
 It’s a marketer’s job to address customers’ pain points, but in order to do this well, a brand must know those pain points in the first place.
 Social media is a great place to figure out firsthand what your customers care about and need.

 Discover potential influencers and evangelists.
 It’s one thing to use social listening as a way to engage with unhappy customers, but it can also bring you into contact with people who love you – and are saying so online.
 If you notice positive word-of-mouth marketing happening online – for example, someone posting a picture of themselves at the latest marathon they’ve run with a caption raving about your brand’s running shoes – consider reaching out to these potential brand evangelists.
+Take advantage of these free testimonials in your marketing material and perhaps showcase them on your site with something such as a social wall.

 Maintain customer relationships and acquire new ones.
 Social media is a great place to maintain good customer service with concise, well-constructed replies to customer posts or questions.
 This not only helps keep existing customers happy but communicates your value to new customers as well, showing them that you’re committed to taking care of them.